gardinermichael/Layered-Google-Maps/README.md

 * [Google Search](https://research.google.com/tables?corpus=fusion&hl=en&q=New+York)
   * Search tool linked above allows you to export web data into Fusion Tables (and also Google Spreadsheets).
-  * "New York" used as example query.
-Add file formats and what you're looking for.
+  * "New York" used as an example query.
+Add the file format of what you're looking for.
 * [GeoCommons](http://geocommons.com/)
   * Community sourced location-linked datasets.
 * Major Cities